 In 2018, Frederic Jost made his debut at the Bregenz Festival.
 In 2016, he sung the main part Richard Boll in Joseph Weigl’s Die Schweizer Familie at Davos Festival.
-A regular at Bayerische Staatsoper since 2014, the bass performed Assan in Menotti’s The Consul at Bayerische Staatsoper, accompanied by Münchener Kammerorchester.
-During the Munich Opera Festival 2016, the young bass created the part of `Achills tiefer Schatten´ in Hauke Berheide’s world premiere Mauerschau, in 2015 he performed the main bass part in Magal’s Jephta’s Daughter in 2015.
-In 2014, he sang Zweiter Hauptmann in Zimmermann‘s Die Soldaten under the baton of Kirill Petrenko.
+A regular at Bayerische Staatsoper since 2014, the bass performed Assan in Menotti’s The Consul in 2017 (accompanied by Münchener Kammerorchester), created the part of `Achills tiefer Schatten´ in Hauke Berheide’s world premiere Mauerschau in 2016 and sang the main bass part in Magal’s Jephta’s Daughter in 2015.
+In 2014, he sang Zweiter Hauptmann in Zimmermann‘s Die Soldaten in 2014 under the baton of Kirill Petrenko.
 In 2019, he returned for a new production of Gluck’s Alceste.

 In 2014, Frederic Jost has sung Pilatus in Bach‘s St. John’s Passion under the baton of Hans-Jörg Albrecht.
 Since, he has sung Jesus in Bach’s St. Matthew’s Passion, Beethoven’s Symphony N° 9, Handel’s The Messiah, Haydn’s Salve Regina, Mozart’s Requiem and Vesperae solemnis, Schumann’s Szenen aus Goethe’s Faust.
 Frederic Jost performed a lied recital, accompanied by Donald Sulzen, at the festival Fränkische Musiktage in Alzenau in 2015.